Ri-Ga/asciilist/README.md

 PURPOSE
 -------

-This package provides the environments AsciiList and AsciiDocList, which enable quickly typesetting nested lists in LaTeX without having to type individual item macros or opening/closing list environments.
+This package provides the environments `AsciiList` and `AsciiDocList`, which enable quickly typesetting nested lists in LaTeX without having to type individual item macros or opening/closing list environments.
 The package provides auxiliary functionality for loading such lists from files and provides macros for configuring the use of the list environments and the appearance of the typeset results.